angeleah/grapi/README.md

   + The data structure needs to be as follows. (where "," is either a "," "|" or " ")
     - Lastname, Firstname, Gender(male or female), FavoriteColor, DateOfBirth
   + There are test files located at spec/fixtures/test_import_files.
 Run them to import the data if you do not have alternate files with the correct structure.
-    - $ bin/process spec/fixtures/test_import_files/test.csv
+    - $ bin/rtc spec/fixtures/test_import_files/test.csv
-    - $ bin/process spec/fixtures/test_import_files/test.psv
+    - $ bin/rtc spec/fixtures/test_import_files/test.psv
-    - $ bin/process spec/fixtures/test_import_files/test.ssv
+    - $ bin/rtc spec/fixtures/test_import_files/test.ssv
-  + start the server with either shotgun or ruby.
-    - To use shotgun,
-      + $ shotgun lib/rtc_app.rb
-      + navigate to localhost:9393
-    -  to run with ruby
-      + $ ruby lib/rtc_app.rb
-      + navigate to localhost:4567

 - To run the specs:
   + Follow the steps to Getting Started.